Poverty in Canada: Defining poverty in Canada

 Statistics Canada's 1968 report on Canadians' incomes provided the "basis for defining and measuring low incomes in Canada."

-The 1971 Special Senate Committee on Poverty Poverty in Canada "brought poverty out of the shadows".
+The 1971 Special Senate Committee on Poverty in Canada "brought poverty out of the shadows".

 In 1976, Canada ratified the International Covenant on Economic, Social and Cultural Rights, which obligated the federal government to consider poverty as a human rights issue.

-In his 2020 publication, The Global Politics of Poverty in Canada: Development Programs and Democracy, 1964-1979, historian Will Langford described the significance of development in the two decades of debates on "global politics of poverty" from the late 1950s through the late 1970s in response to the "profound inequalities" at both local and global levels.
+In his 2020 publication, The Global Politics of Poverty in Canada: Development Programs and Democracy, 1964–1979, historian Will Langford described the significance of development in the two decades of debates on "global politics of poverty" from the late 1950s through the late 1970s in response to the "profound inequalities" at both local and global levels.
 In liberal democracies, such as Canada at that time, development was seen as a viable tool for poverty alleviation.
-Langford described how this idealistic approach was ineffective in eliminated poverty in any meaningful way as poverty was embedded in "capitalist social relations and economic hierarchies."
+Langford described how this idealistic approach was ineffective in eliminated poverty in any meaningful way as poverty was embedded in "capitalist social relations and economic hierarchies".

 The shift away from the welfare state took place in the late 1970s and 1980s, as national governments led by Margaret Thatcher in Britain in 1979, Ronald Reagan in the United States in 1980, Helmut Kohl in Germany in 1983, and Brian Mulroney in Canada 1984 adopted economic policies that favoured the free-market, globalization, free trade, and reductions in government spending with an accompanying increase in privatization.
 According to David Harvey, governments that implemented neoliberal policies focused on optimizing conditions for market activity and capital accumulation and stepped away from a social state and redistributive policies.
 In 2004, the World Health Organization (WHO) described these ideas as an "extension of the traditional liberal philosophy" or neo-Liberal—"the philosophy that underpins and drives economic globalization", supports the free market and capitalism by facilitating the "flow of goods, services and capital", limits government interference to corporations, and reducing public expenditures.
 These free market concepts and public policy recommendations were promoted by think tanks, libertarian organizations, and political parties, and are the subject of substantial scholarly debate.
 In Canada, the Fraser Institute and the Broadbent Institute provide arguments on both sides of these debates as they related to issues such as definitions of poverty.